Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Simple columnar epithelial tissues

 Answer is D: The word “simple” indicates a single layer of cells.
-Stratified means several layers (or strata) of cells.
+Stratified means several layers (or strata) of cells. - One of the following is NOT a serous membrane.
+Which one?

 A. Pleura